Caroline Levine

-Caroline Levine (born December 12, 1970) is an American literary critic.
+Caroline Levine (born 1970) is an American scholar and literary critic.
 She is the David and Kathleen Ryan Professor of Humanities at Cornell University.
-Her published works are in the fields of Victorian literature, literary theory, literary criticism, formalism, television, and climate change.

 Early life and education

-Born in Syracuse, New York, Levine received her AB in comparative literature from Princeton University in 1992.
-She received her Doctor of Philosophy degree in English from the Birkbeck, University of London, in 1996.
+Levine was born in 1970 in Syracuse, New York.
+Her father, Joseph M. Levine (19332008), was a Distinguished Professor at Syracuse University, specializing in the intellectual history of early modern England.
+Her brother, Peter, is a political philosopher and political scientist at Tufts University.